Welcome to Macca's as McDonald's goes Aussie

 Thirteen stores will change their store signage this week, starting from the state of New South Wales on Tuesday, the company said.
 The regular signage will return from Feb 4.

 Australian English has a number of unique turns of phrase.
-According to a national survey, “Macca‘s” is the second most recognized Australianism, just behind “footy” for Australian rules football.
+According to a national survey, “Macca‘s” is the second most recognised Australianism, just behind “footy” for Australian rules football.

 The popularity of the nickname has also prompted McDonald’s to call on Macquarie Dictionary, the authority on the English language in Australia, to include “Macca‘s” in their online version, a proposal supported by one third of Australians, the company said.